ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Clarified how the Group Manager may attempt to determine an alternative group name upon creating a new group.

 * Made explicit what parameters cannot change when overwriting a group configuration.

+* Improved guidelines to Administrators receiving an error after trying to create a new group.

 * Editorial fixes and improvements.